-Belén Rios, Abogada (J.D. equivalent), LL.M. is a Consultant at the O’Neill Institute for National and Global Health Law, with expertise in healthy food environments and sexual and reproductive health.
+Belén Rios was a consultant at the O’Neill Institute for National and Global Health Law, with expertise in healthy food environments and sexual and reproductive health.

-Belén began her career in human rights with her professional practice at Center for Legal and Social Studies – CELS, continuing her work in a free legal aid clinic in a poor neighborhood of the City of Buenos Aires.
-Formerly, Belén was the Executive Director of FIC Argentina, directing the legal work of the organization, researching public policies to prevent non-communicable diseases in Argentina, developing national and international advocacy strategies to promote effective regulations on tobacco control and healthy eating with a human rights perspective.
+Rios began her career in human rights with her professional practice at Center for Legal and Social Studies – CELS, continuing her work in a free legal aid clinic in a poor neighborhood of the City of Buenos Aires.
+Formerly, Rios was the executive director of FIC Argentina, directing the legal work of the organization, researching public policies to prevent non-communicable diseases in Argentina, developing national and international advocacy strategies to promote effective regulations on tobacco control and healthy eating with a human rights perspective.